 4 Items To Check On Your Business Insurance Policy Before Severe Weather Hits

-Ensuring your insurance policy is up to date with the proper coverages and limits is always important, but especially during storm season.
-So, before severe weather hits your area, here are four things to consider when reviewing your commercial property insurance policy.
+Ensuring your insurance policy is up to date with the proper coverages and limits is always important, but it is especially essential during storm season.
+Before severe weather hits your area, be sure to consider these four things when you review your commercial property insurance policy.

 And these severe weather events aren’t just related to hurricanes—there have been hailstorms across the Midwest, tornadoes in the Great Plains, and wildfires out West.

-Ensuring your insurance policy is up to date with the proper coverages and limits is always important, but especially during storm season.
-So, before severe weather hits your area, here are four things to consider when reviewing your commercial property insurance policy:
+Ensuring your insurance policy is up to date with the proper coverages and limits is always important, but it is especially essential during storm season.
+Before severe weather hits your area, be sure to consider these four things when you review your commercial property insurance policy.

 1. Ensure your building and business property are insured to value.
 If your building and business property are not adequately insured, you may not have a high enough limit to repair or replace your property should it sustain damage.
-Think about if any renovations were done on your property that would increase its value.
-Even if nothing has changed with your property since the last review, inflation has likely pushed up the cost to rebuild, meaning your building limit should increase as well.
+Establish if any renovations were done on your property that would increase its value.
+Even if nothing has changed with the property since its last review, inflation has likely pushed up the cost to rebuild, meaning your building limit should increase as well.

 3. Check your covered causes of loss.
 Check to make sure your policy covers the types of loss that would be most applicable to your business.
 If a gap is identified, work with your agent to fill it.
 For example, loss due to flood or earthquake is generally not covered automatically and would need to be added.